nalej/docs/onpremise/installation.md

 All the configuration possibilities are documented in the [cert-manager site](https://docs.cert-manager.io/en/latest/tasks/issuers/index.html).
 Take into account that this link refers to Issuers; to set a ClusterIssuer instead, the only difference in configuration would be to change `kind:` to `ClusterIssuer`.

-For reference, below you can find the setup for Nalej when using Azure as DNS provider with Let’s Encrypt CA. You can find the `cert-manager` official documentation regarding this situation [here](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-acme/dns01/azuredns.html).
+For reference, below you can find the setup for Nalej, with Azure as DNS provider with Let’s Encrypt CA, and using an ACME type of ClusterIssuer.
+You can find the `cert-manager` official documentation regarding this situation [here](https://docs.cert-manager.io/en/latest/tasks/issuers/setup-acme/dns01/azuredns.html).
 However, if this creates more doubts rather than clarify them, please check with the DevOps team the best approach for certificate management.

 First we create the Secret.
+Here we will store the Service Principal password previously created, with access to Azure DNS, and encoded in base64.

 **`#SP_Secret.yaml`**